valentinomiazzo/jekyll-now/test/2018-12-08-Atari-Panther-Part-3.md

 ---
 layout: post
-title: The Atari Panther - Part 3 - Advertised specifications
+title: The Atari Panther - Part 3 - Features
 ---

 Welcome back to this series of articles.
-In this third part we'll analyze how the Atari Panther renders graphics and we will review critically the advertised specs.
+In this third part we will review critically the declared features.

 <table style="width:75%;font-size:65%;margin:auto;text-align:center;">
   <tr>